blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 With each variable statistics I run on the OSG, I produce 8,784 files (one file for each hour of the year including leap year) that ammount to about 700 GB (~80 MB per file).
 Transfering those files one at a time can take over a day over scp.
 However, I am now utilizing multiprocessing to transfer those files in about 3 hours using 32 cores.
 I think the limiting factor of the transfer time is a function of the write speed of the disk and the bandwidth of the network.

 Even with the added transfer time, transfering files from the OSG is much faster than running the statistics on my home instituion.
 For example, the same job at CHPC, on the wx4 node with 8 cores, took 7.5 days to complete.

+Currently working with OSG and CHPC to have files transfered via Globus.

 ## OSG Tips
 The OSG appears to run faster in the early morning.
 Maybe less people are on it.